najmamat/swa-recyklace-elektro/service-oriented/ADR/ADR 001-SOA Architecture using REST API.md

-# ADR 001: Implementation of SOA with RESTful APIs and IBM App Connect ESB
+# ADR 001: Implementation of SOA with RESTful APIs

 ## Status
 Accepted